dayanruben/swift-profile-recorder/README.md

 swipr-sample-conv < /tmp/samples | swift demangle > /tmp/stacks.perf
 ```

+**NOTE**: `swipr-sample-conv` _must_ be run on a system that has access to the very same files in the same versions as the system where the samples were obtained.
+Usually this means that you need to run them in a Docker container with the exact same image as what you were running in prod.
+It can be another container but it needs to have the same files at the same paths (to be able to symbolicate).

 The resulting file, you can just drag into [Firefox Profiler](https://profiler.firefox.com)
 which is a client-side web app.